Blood Pressure Cuff Size Chart: NIBP Cuff Selection Guide (2026)

 Home monitoring (single user) Comfortable, long-lasting; easy wipe-down Unnecessary cost for single user Reusable

-Mass screening / high-turnover events Feasible with rigorous wipe protocol Simpler logistics; faster room turnover Depends on staffing; consider disposable for speed
+Mass screening / high-turnover Feasible with rigorous wipe protocol Simpler logistics; faster room turnover Depends on staffing; consider disposable for speed

 Compatibility: Make Sure the Cuff Fits Your Monitor